|TH 2400 - 01

 hold, as’twere, the mirror up to nature...”
 HAMLET, Act III, Scene ii.

-Course Objectives: To aid the young actor in character work by learning Body Language (kinesics) and modified
+Course Objectives: To aid the young actor in character work by introducing Body Language (Kinesics) and modified

-Laban movement analysis; these techniques will be applied to the physical study and imitation of classmates (and
+Laban movement analysis; these techniques will be applied to scenes and monologues.
+Ideally, this course will enable

-will enable students to use or omit their personal mannerisms more consciously in their acting, and give them a broader
+students to use or omit their personal mannerisms more consciously in their acting, and give them a broader repertoire

-repertoire of physicalizations for their character transformations.
-Work will be connected to Robert Cohen’s ACTING
+of physicalizations for their character transformations.
+Work will be connected to Robert Cohen’s ACTING POWER

-POWER theories regarding Tactics and Obstacles.
-This course lays the groundwork for period style classes in the
+theories regarding Tactics and Obstacles.
+This course lays the groundwork for period style classes in the Junior and

 Tentative Course Outline: